wmateusz1212-cell/ISP-MPLS-L3VPN-Backbone/README.md

 * **Data Plane:** The Core router (`P1`) only looks at the Transport Label.
 It does not run BGP and holds no customer routing information, ensuring high scalability.

 ## 🧪 Verification & Proof of Concept
+Analysis:
+Label 17 (Outer): Transport Label used by P1 to reach the egress router PE2.
+Label 20 (Inner): VPN Label used by PE2 to identify VRF CUST_A.

+## 📂 Repository Structure
+/configs - Final running-configurations for PE1, P1, and PE2 (Cisco IOS-XE).
+/images - Topology diagrams and verification screenshots.
+Project simulated using Cisco Modeling Labs (CML).

 ### A. End-to-End Connectivity (Multi-Tenancy)
 Successful connectivity between geographically separated sites for two different clients using overlapping IPs.